eperrier/quant-geom-machine-learning/README.md

 * ntrain1000: 1000 training examples;
 * nseg10: 10 segements in the discretised approximation of the geodesic quantum circuit;
 * hscale: the time-step h for which subunitaries are evolved.

+All code files should be placed in the same folder.
+Each file will need to be extracted into the same folder as the code.

 [1] M. Swaddle, L. Noakes, H. Smallbone, L. Salter, and J. Wang,Generating three-qubit quantum circuits with neural networks,Physics Letters A381, 3391–3395 (2017).

 [2] A. D. Boozer, Time-optimal synthesis of su(2) transformationsfor a spin-1/2 system, Physical Review A85, 012317 (2012).